MichaelA59/Adamski-Family-Reunion-Website/README.md

 * Run `bundle install`
 * Run `npm install`
 * If using Atom - Hit CMD+Shift+F and Replace all instances of `www.adamskitree.com` with `www.adamskitree.com`
+* If you want to see some seeded data for the User Index, run `rake db:seed` from the terminal (Uses Faker Gem)
 * Run `rails s` in your terminal and `npm start` in another tab from your terminal
 * Go to `www.adamskitree.com`